sunetfreitag/nextcloud-minikube/README.md

-# Developing for RDS with minikube
+# Setting up a Nextcloud with minikube

 The aim of this documentation is to show how to deploy a Nextcloud instance in a minikube environment, and how to use it for development.